MethodsAndPractices/vsteam/docs/Update-VSTeamPolicy.md

 ### -blocking

-Determines if the policy will block pushes to the branch if the policy is not adheared to.
+Determines if the policy will block pushes to the branch if the policy is not adhered to.

 ```yaml
 Type: Switch